 Remote control and management

-Most modern hearing aids are now controllable via mobile phone or tablet apps.
-These allow you to turn the volume of the aids up or down and select various programmes to suit the environment you are in.
+Most modern hearing aids are now controllable via mobile apps.
+These allow you to turn the volume of the aids up or down and easily select programmes to suit the environment you're in.

 General hearing aid features